Table of Contents

 How modern LPR systems function

-Image capture: Specialized cameras capture high-contrast images of vehicles entering or exiting parking lots, utilizing infrared technology to see in low-light conditions.
+- Image capture: specialized cameras capture high-contrast images of vehicles entering or exiting parking lots, using infrared technology to see in low-light conditions.

-OCR processing: The system converts the image of the plate into a text string using neural network-based algorithms that learn from new plate designs and fonts.
+- OCR processing: the system converts the plate image into a text string using neural network-based algorithms that learn from new plate designs and fonts.

-Data analysis: Advanced systems go beyond the plate, analyzing the "Vehicle Fingerprint" to identify make, model, body type, and color—crucial for when plates are missing or swapped.
+- Data analysis: advanced systems go beyond the plate, analyzing the "Vehicle Fingerprint" to identify make, model, body type, and color.
+This proves vital for identifying vehicles where plates have been removed or swapped.

-Hotlist comparison: The data can be quickly cross-referenced against internal hotlists (known offenders) and external databases (stolen vehicles/NCIC).
+- Hotlist comparison: the data is cross-referenced against internal hotlists (known repeat offenders) and external databases (stolen vehicles/NCIC).

-Real-time alerting: If a match is found, the system sends a real-time alert to the security operations center (SOC) or store management, enabling a rapid response.
+- Real-time alerting: when a match is found, the system sends a real-time alert to the security operations center (SOC) or store management, enabling rapid response.

 Strategies for identifying and tracking repeat offenders